Key Points

 “Typically, most products (and services) have more than one opportunity of going wrong.
 For example, it is estimated than in electronics assembly a diode could have the following opportunities for error: 1) wrong diode and 2) wrong polarity (inserted backwards), so for each assembly shipped, at least two defect opportunities could be assigned for each diode.
 Apparently, some manufacturers of large complex equipment with many components prefer to [count two opportunities in this case].
 My point is that this approach dilutes Six Sigma metrics.” -Anonymous

-Many Six Sigma professionals support the counter point.
-I always like to think back to the pioneer of Six Sigma, Motorola.
-They built pagers that did not require testing prior to shipment to the customer.
 Their process sigma was around six, meaning that only approximately 3.4 pagers out of a million shipped did not function properly when the customer received it.
-The customer does not care if the diode is backwards or is missing, just that the pager works.
+The customer does not care if the diode is backward or is missing, just that the pager works.

 Returning to our power company example, an opportunity was defined as a minute of uptime.
-That was the lowest (shortest) time period that was noticeable by a customer.
+That was the lowest (shortest) period that was noticeable by a customer.

 Step 2: Define Your Defects

 Defining what a defect is to your customer is not easy either.
-You need to first communicate with your customer through focus groups, surveys, or other voice of the customer tools.
+You need to first communicate with your customer through focus groups, surveys, or other voice-of-the-customer tools.
 To Motorola pager customers, a defect was defined as a pager that did not function properly.

 Returning to our power company example, a defect is defined by the customer as one minute of no power.
-An additional defect would be noticed for every minute that elapsed where the customer didn’t have power available.
+An additional defect would be noticed for every minute that elapsed when the customer didn’t have power available.

 Step 3: Measure Your Opportunities and Defects

 Now that you have clear definitions of what an opportunity and defect are, you can measure them.
-The power company example is relatively straight forward, but sometimes you may need to set up a formal data collection plan and organize the process of data collection.
+The power company example is relatively straightforward, but sometimes you may need to set up a formal data collection plan and organize the process of data collection.

 Returning to our power company example, here is the data we collected: